lab52io/SandboxIt/README.md

 # SanboxIt
 This PoC sets Untrusted Integrity to an specific process using highest possible privileges.
+Very useful against Antivirus processes with a relaxed Token DACLs.
 Use: SandboxIt.exe PID

 ![](img/untrusted.png)